adrianaazman/Bank-Churn-Analysis/README.md

 # Bank-Churn-Analysis
-The aim of this exploration is to predict the Customer Churn for thr ABC Bank.
+The aim of this exploration is to predict the Customer Churn for the ABC Bank.
 The data is collected from Kaggle.